Lancaster University: South-West Campus

 The university began expansion onto the lower slopes of Bailrigg with the development of new buildings for Graduate College in 1998, which is now part of South-West Campus.
-Development continued with the construction of InfoLab 21 and Alexandra Park which now houses Lonsdale College, Cartmel College and the en-suite rooms of Pendle College.
-The development of InfoLab 21 met objections with the proposed building being described as a ’Dalek factory’.
+Development continued with the construction of InfoLab21 and Alexandra Park which now houses Lonsdale College, Cartmel College and the en-suite rooms of Pendle College.
+The development of InfoLab21 met objections, with the proposed building being described as a 'Dalek factory'.

 Cartmel College is built around Barker House Farm, a listed 17th-century farmhouse and outbuildings that form the centre of the college.

 Health Innovation Centre

-The university is building a ’Health Innovation Campus’ adjacent to the existing campus.
-The campus will create 2,000 jobs and boost the local economy by around £100 million.
-The £29.7 million contract for construction of the first building was awarded to BAM Construction in October 2017; construction began in December 2017 and was completed in Summer 2020.
+The university built a 'Health Innovation Campus' adjacent to the existing campus in 2020.
+The campus was billed to create 2,000 jobs and boost the local economy by around £100 million.
+The £29.7 million contract for construction of the first building was awarded to BAM Construction in October 2017; construction began in December 2017 and was completed in summer 2020.
 The building is 80,000 square feet and required the construction of an access road with a junction to the A6.

 Services

 The Bailrigg campus hosts a range of shops and services.
-Services on campus include Bailrigg post office, Barclays Bank, Santander Bank, a health centre, a pharmacy and a dental practice.
-Shops on campus include a SPAR supermarket, LUSU Central (a convenience store), a Subway, a WHSmith, a hairdressers, Greggs, Costa, Go Burrito, Wok In, Juicafe, Sultan of Lancaster, Wongs and an ice cream parlour open in the summer months.
-The campus also hosts Bailrigg Motors, providing vehicle repairs, services & MOT's as well as a filling station and car wash.
+Services on campus include Bailrigg post office, a health centre, a pharmacy, hairdressers, Lancaster University Homes office as well as many others.

 Cultural venues

 At the north end of campus, the university's Great Hall Complex comprises three venues open to both students and the public; the Peter Scott Gallery, the Nuffield Theatre and the Lancaster International Concert Series.
-In 2009, these three organisations were combined as one department by the university – initially termed ‘The Public Arts’ but later renamed ‘Live at LICA’ – with Matt Fenton overseeing this unification.
-In August 2015 Live at LICA was rebranded to 'Lancaster Arts at Lancaster University' to avoid confusion with the department of LICA, then director Jamie Eastman stated that; "This new name and logo communicates who we are, where we are and what we’re offering."
+In 2009, these three organisations were combined as one department by the university – initially termed 'The Public Arts' but later renamed 'Live at LICA' – with Matt Fenton overseeing this unification.
+In August 2015 Live at LICA was rebranded to 'Lancaster Arts at Lancaster University' to avoid confusion with the department of LICA, then director Jamie Eastman stated that; "This new name and logo communicates who we are, where we are and what we're offering."

 The Peter Scott Gallery is open to the public free of charge.
 The Gallery is located on the Bailrigg campus and houses the university's international art collection, which includes Japanese and Chinese art, antiquities, works by twentieth-century British artists including works by artists from the St Ives School, Sir Terry Frost, Wilhelmina Barns-Graham, Barbara Hepworth and William Scott.
 Among other British artists whose work is represented are Norman Adams, Patrick Caulfield, Elisabeth Frink, Kenneth Martin and Winifred Nicholson.
 Within the last fifteen years works by Andy Goldsworthy, Peter Howson and Albert Irvin have been acquired.
 The university collection also includes prints by significant European artists such as Dürer, Miró, Ernst and Vasarely.